 - 1 Gift Every Traveler Loves

-Please Note: many of these links here are affiliate links, which means that at no extra cost to you, I will receive a small commission for anything you buy.
+Please Note: Many of these links here are affiliate links, which means that at no extra cost to you, I will receive a small commission for anything you buy.
 The price is the same for you whether you find them on your own or with my assistance.
-Thanks!
+Thank you for your support!

-But just because the price tag is under $25 doesn’t mean that the gift has to suck.
-Below are 5 great ideas for gifts for travelers that will still bring a smile to their face.
+Don’t be fooled!
+Just because the price tag is under $30 doesn’t mean that the gift has to suck.
+Below are 5 great gift ideas for travelers that will still bring a smile to their face.

 We travelers love to mark off where we’ve been and plan where we want to go next.
 These scratch-off travel maps make it easy to see exactly which countries we’ve visited by having brightly colored countries appear where we’ve scratched off.

-Travel journals are a great gift and Moleskine is one of the most popular brands on the market for most travelers.
+Travel journals make great gifts for travelers and Moleskine is one of the most popular brands on the market for most travelers.
 Journals are for more than just writing “Here’s what I did today”.
 We use journals to track expenses, make budgets, creatively draw and plan future trips.

 What’s nice about this particular journal is that is designed specifically with travelers in mind.
 There are sections that can be tabbed and personalized including areas for budgeting, writing and even blank pages for whatever they may want.